Creepshow (TV series): Filming

 Principal photography for the series began in February 2019 in Atlanta, Georgia.
 Season 2 began filming in September 2020; it was supposed to begin in March 2020, but was shut down due to the COVID-19 pandemic.

 In season four, its episodes were filmed in Toronto.

 Release

 The series premiered on Shudder on September 26, 2019.

 Critical reception

 The series received acclaim from critics.
-On Rotten Tomatoes, the series holds an approval rating of 97% based on 29 reviews with an average rating of 7.7/10.
+On Rotten Tomatoes, the series holds an approval rating of 97% based on 32 reviews with an average rating of 7.6/10.
 The critical consensus reads: "Delightfully eerie, Creepshow captures the spirit of the original while forging its own spooky path."
 On Metacritic, the series has a weighted average score of 64 out of 100, based on 5 critics, indicating "generally favorable reviews".

 In other media

 Tie-in novels

 Scholastic Books released a book entitled Creepshow: The Taker, featuring two novellas inspired by the TV series.
 They were written by Elley Cooper.
 A followup installment was released on April 28, 2021, entitled Creepshow: The Cursed, also written by Elley Cooper.
+A prose anthology entitled Creepshow: 13 Tales of Terror was announced on November 21, 2025.
+The anthology features the works of authors Jonathan Maberry, Nancy A. Collins, Lisa Morton, Steve Niles, Keith DeCandido, Tim Waggoner, Thomas E. Sniegoski, Nick Roberts, Dennis Crosby, James Aquilone, Gwendolyn Kiste, David Avallone and Simon Bestwick, with illustrations by EV Cantada.
+The anthology was released on May 19, 2026.